Mansplaining, Womansplaining: Why People Tend to Over-Explain

 The Data Behind the Dynamics

 Research consistently shows that people experience interruptions and condescension at work along gender lines.
 A 2024 Forbes report found that 56% of women have experienced mansplaining at work, often leaving them feeling undervalued and less likely to speak up.
-Other studies from Carleton University and Michigan State University have shown that this dynamic decreases confidence and increases burnout.
+Other studies from Cambridge University and Michigan State University have shown that this dynamic decreases confidence and increases burnout.

 Everyone can fall into these patterns.
 Men over-explain when they feel the need to assert authority.
 Women over-explain when they fear being misunderstood or dismissed.
 Nonbinary and marginalized employees may over-explain as a strategy for being taken seriously in spaces that question their legitimacy.